Our Commitment to Privacy

 Scope of this Policy

-This policy also applies to any service providers collecting, using or disclosing personal information on behalf of the Centre for Arts and Technology.
+This policy also applies to any service providers collecting, using or disclosing personal information on behalf of the Company.

-Privacy Officer – means the individual designated and responsible for ensuring that Centre for Arts and Technology complies with this policy and CASL.
+Privacy Officer– means the individual designated and responsible for ensuring that the Company complies with this policy and CASL.

 - Unless the purposes for collecting personal information are obvious and the potential student, current student, alumni and/or industry professional voluntarily provides his or her personal information for those purposes, we will communicate the purposes for which personal information is being collected, either orally or in writing, before or at the time of collection.

 - We will only collect information from potential students, current students, alumni and industry professionals that is necessary to fulfill the following purposes:

 - To efficiently and accurately enroll students to our academic institution;

 - To contact our potential students, current students, alumni and industry professionals directly about products and services that may be of interest or added benefit to them;

 - To ensure a high standard of service to our potential students, current students, alumni and industry professionals;